akeneo/pim-api-docs/content/rest-api/pagination.md

 To request paginated entities, you can use the [offset method](/documentation/pagination.html#offset-method).

-For high volume entities, such as the products, product models, published products and assets, we provide another pagination method, the [search after method](/documentation/pagination.html#search-after-method).
+For high volume entities, such as the products, product models, published products, assets and reference entity records, we provide another pagination method, the [search after method](/documentation/pagination.html#search-after-method).
 We recommend to use this method if you want to have good performances.

 ## Search-after method

 To use the search-after method, you have to set the `pagination_type` query parameter to `search_after`.
 The entities you will get, will then be sorted by product primary key to speed up performance.

 :::warning
-This pagination method is only available for products (since 1.7), product models (since 2.0), published products (since 2.0) and assets (since 2.1).
+This pagination method is only available for:
+- products (since 1.7),
+- product models (since 2.0),
+- published products (since 2.0),
+- assets (since 2.1),
+- reference entity records (since 3.0).
 :::

-Do note that the `Search after` method is better than `Offset` method in term of performances.
+Do note that the `Search-after` method is better than `Offset` method in term of performances.
-It is strongly recommended to use it when requesting entities that have high data volume such as the products, the product models, the published products and the assets.
+It is strongly recommended to use it when requesting entities that have high data volume such as the products, the product models, the published products, the assets and the reference entity records.

 Additionally, there is a `search_after` query parameter that is used as a cursor.